 Kenneth Finkel, Temple University Professor (Teaching/Instructional) in the Department of History specializes in American Studies and Public History.
-He has served as Curator of Prints and Photographs at the Library Company of Philadelphia, Program Officer at the William Penn Foundation, and most recently, Executive Director of Arts & Culture Service at WHYY.
+He has served as Curator of Prints and Photographs at the Library Company of Philadelphia, Program Officer at the William Penn Foundation and Executive Director of Arts & Culture Service at WHYY.
 Finkel has contributed to The Philadelphia Inquirer’s op-ed page in the 1980s.
 He writes at the PhillyHistory.org blog.